 Required Licenses

-- Real Estate Broker License: Must complete required coursework, pass the state exam, and meet any local residency requirements.
+- Real Estate Broker License: Must complete a state-approved real estate education program, pass the state licensing exam, and fulfill any background check requirements.

-- Business License: Obtain a general business license from the local government, which may involve submitting an application and paying a fee.
+- Business License: Obtain a general business license from the local government, which typically requires a business name registration and payment of a fee.

 Insurance Requirements

-- Workers' Compensation Insurance: Required if you have employees, this insurance covers medical costs and lost wages for employees injured on the job.
+- Workers' Compensation Insurance: Required if you have employees, this insurance covers medical costs and a portion of lost wages for employees who become injured or ill on the job.

 Training Certifications